rantahar/Lattice-Field-Theory/source/index.rst

    \{\gamma_\mu,\gamma_\nu\} = 2 g_{\mu,\nu} = 2
    :label:
 In 4 dimensions they are :math:`4\times 4` matrices.
-The fields :math:`\chi` are actually length 4 vectors in the same vector space.
+The fields :math:`\psi` are actually length 4 vectors in the same vector space.
 Since we are using the Euclidean metric, the gamma matrices may be different from the ones you are used to.
 We could derive them from the Minkowsky space gamma matrices by